bakedziti420/nodejs/readme.md

 ## Code Organization

 Once our files start getting larger it will be important to split them out into separate **modules**.
-Let's create a script `randomizer.js` that will also contain a function with the same name.
+Let's create a script called `randomizer.js` that will also contain a function with the same name.
 If we export it, we can require it in any other script.

 **randomizer.js**